madisonjordan/aws-bootcamp-cruddur-2023/journal/week1.md

 ### Dockerfile Best Practices

-- Using multi-stage builds
+- [X] Use multi-stage build
-- Reducing vulnerabilities
+- [X] Reduce vulnerabilities in built image
-- Creating non-root user
+- [X] Create non-root user in Dockerfile

 Updating for the Dockerfile best practices so I could get the backend image to work while using a small base image with less vulnerabilities was harder than expected.
 I spent a few hours more than I had hoped to.